kingsamchen/Introduction_to_the_Design_and_Analysis_of_Algorithms/ReadMe.txt

 *All stuff contained is user-implemented algorithms depicted in the book Introduction to the Design and Analysis of Algorithms, and most of which can be considered as the candidates for solutions to exercises.

+*For any other solutions for exercise, please see at http://sdrv.ms/WVfgNY
 ----
 Chapter 3: brute-force approach
 	CountSpecificSubStr. ch3.2 exer 9